Release Notes¶

 Enhancements¶

-- 20 React-rewritten dashboards plus the new Environment Topology view — every one of the 20 v0.0.4.2 dashboards is a fresh React implementation, and the Environment Topology view is a new graph-based surface unique to v0.0.5.
+- 21 React-based dashboards plus the new Environment Topology view — every one of the 20 v0.0.4.2 dashboards is a fresh React implementation, a new Multi-Cloud Overview dashboard was added (21 dashboards in total), and the Environment Topology view is a new graph-based surface unique to v0.0.5.
 All dashboards use the unified dark theme (

 #0d1117page background,#141b2dpanel fill,#0877a6panel outline) and ship the per-dashboard auto-refresh picker. - Saved-Layout schema v4 — the topology view’s saved layouts now persist viewport (zoom + pan), enabled integration types, selected node, active right-sidebar tab, and snap-mode in addition to the v3 node + panel positions.
 Schema migration is in-memory: v1 / v2 / v3 records still load.